 Extended Reality is constantly evolving and embraces multi-sensory experiences that are at the frontier of modern research, innovation and invention

 - create an immersive experience with face to face connections

 - enable remote collaboration for visual data in real time

 - safe training spaces and remote coaching.

-To get involved with the eXtended Reality Collaborative, reach out to us at firstname.lastname@example.org.
+To get involved with the eXtended Reality Centre, reach out to us at email@example.com.
 Lets start the conversations.

 Professor Eleanor Gates-Stuart

-Meet some of the research students connected with the XRC
+The XRC is involved in many research students projects across the Faculties, meet some of the research students connected with the XRC - below.

 Bernard Higgin's honours research project is working with remote Aboriginal and Torres Strait communities in far north Queensland to co-design an educational animation for the community on how to manage their horses health care if a case of Hendra virus occurs in their community.
 Bernard is aiming to create a framework that merges the Creative Industries with scientific research and information to assist multidisciplinary teams in creating tangible outcomes for communities.

 Ché Baker's PhD research focuses on "Innovation in creative Industries: storytellers response to the evolving landscape”